Tobai24/logos/README.md

 - **Tools Used**: MiniSearch, Elasticsearch, LangChain, LLM for Question Generation
 - **Where to Find It**: Explore the [Evaluation](evaluation) folder in your project directory.
 The README in this directory details the process of evaluating the RAG (Retrieval-Augmented Generation) system.
 The evaluation involved using hit rate and MMR (Mean Reciprocal Rank) to measure performance, comparing keyword search, vector search, and hybrid search (keyword + semantic using LangChain).
 It also includes a method where an LLM generated questions based on the dataset to assess which retrieval system—MiniSearch or Elasticsearch—performs best for the app.

+> For more details about the evalation metrics check the READme in the evaluation folder

 ### 📁 **Deployment**